robertdebock/presentations/automation-journey.md

 # What to automate

 1. Make a list of job.
-2. Rate job for "frequent" and "automation effort".
+2. Rate job for "frequency" and "automation effort".
 3. Decide.
 4. CODE!